 - 1 ripe plantain black spots or fully black is perfect

-- 1 tbsp butter plus more if needed
+- 1 tablespoon butter plus more if needed

-- ½ tsp cinnamon or more according to taste
+- ½ teaspoon cinnamon or more according to taste

 - Optional: Vanilla ice cream for serving